 In April 2022, we moved into the final year of the eight-year RIIO-ED1 price control period.
-We are on track to deliver our agreed outputs and are performing on, or ahead of, targets in our approach to safety, reliability and availability, and customer service.
+We are on track to deliver our agreed outputs during the remainder of the period and are performing on, or ahead of, targets in our approach to safety, reliability and availability, and customer service.
 This includes investment in incremental green recovery projects in the drive towards net zero.